Azure/FTALive-Sessions/content/DataAnalytics/serviceselection.md

 [prev](./dataoperations.md) | [home](./introduction.md)  | [next](./QnA.md)

 Now that we have covered type of data, type of database scenarios and types of operations.
-Now its easier to list the services required for various layers of your DataAnalytics Pipeline.The first layer is the storage layer (Whether you go for ETL or ELT modelling you will have to store you data at some point)
+Now its easier to list the services required for various layers of your DataAnalytics Pipeline.By now you would have narrowed down 2 type of data:

-## Storage Layer(Databases)

-By now you would have narrowed down 2 type of data:

 1. Data you are bringing into cloud from 1 or more sources
 2. Data you will derive after transformation.

+The first layer is the storage layer (Whether you go for ETL or ELT modelling you will have to store you data at some point)

+## Storage Layer(Databases)

 You can navigate through [this](https://learn.microsoft.com/azure/architecture/guide/technology-choices/data-store-decision-tree) tree  or go to the portal directly and find your options for either
 Datastores (RDBMS).
 You can also go to the portal and under the Databases section you will find choices for Database store.